-Marshall Tufton – Performance
+Marshall Tufton performance – One for noisy neighbours

 Packed into the Tufton’s considerable frame is a 40W woofer, two 15W full-range drivers and a 10W tweeter.
 The Tufton employs a three-way design (one driver is rear-facing) for multi-directional sound, so you could stand around it and get a similar performance from any angle.
 In theory.